Smart Fiberglass Solutions Contact Us Now

 • Aluminum foil laminated fiberglass

-Aerospace & Automotive Heat Shields
+Aerospace and Automotive Heat Shields

 • Ceramic fiber fabric

-• Aluminized high‑temperature textiles
+• Aluminized fiberglass fabric

-Standards & Testing for Heat‑Resistant Fabrics
+Standards and Testing for Heat-Resistant Fabrics

-Common Standards
+Common Testing Standards

-• ASTM D6413 (flame resistance)
+• ASTM D6413 for flame resistance testing

-• EN fire protection standards
+• EN fire protection standards for industrial and construction applications

-What to Verify
+What Buyers Should Verify

-• Continuous vs peak temperature ratings
+• Continuous temperature rating

 • Flame spread and after-flame time

-• Shrinkage and tensile retention after heat exposure
+• Shrinkage after heat exposure

 Common Misunderstandings About Heat-Resistant Fabrics